 This Scented Balls Set (affiliate link) sounds so neat!
 We’ve never played with these before, but they each come in a different scent and would make an awesome stocking stuffer!

 There are so many ways to use a sensory bin in sensory play.
 You can offer texture challenges that meet the needs of the child AND incorporate learning opportunities.

 The sense of sight is such an immediate one!
 A sensory experience can be set up for the kids and as soon as they see a bright green bin of water with scoops or foam pieces, they are excited for play!

-These Color My Bath Color Changing Bath Tablets are great for setting the stage for multi-sensory play.
+These Color My Bath Color Changing Bath Tablets (affiliate link) are great for setting the stage for multi-sensory play.
 We’ve used them in our Swamp Water Bin Sensory Play activity.
 Watching the colors fizz and mix is such a fun experience!

 Manipulatives In Sensory Play: